AcutronicRobotics/HRIM/README.md

 ...
 ```

-A preliminary whitepaper about this work is available at https://arxiv.org/submit/2153555/view.
+A preliminary whitepaper about this work is available at https://arxiv.org/abs/1802.01459.
 Please use the following BibTex entry to cite our work:

 ```
 @article{hrim,
-  title={An information model for modular robots: the Hardware Robot Information Model (HRIM)}, author={Zamalloa, Irati and Muguruza, Iñigo and Hernández, Alejandro and Kojcev, Risto and Mayoral, Víctor}, journal={arXiv preprint arXiv:TODO}, year={2018}
+  title={An information model for modular robots: the Hardware Robot Information Model (HRIM)}, author={Zamalloa, Irati and Muguruza, Iñigo and Hernández, Alejandro and Kojcev, Risto and Mayoral, Víctor}, journal={arXiv preprint arXiv:1802.01459}, year={2018}
 }
 ```